 How Concrete Pools Are Made

-For a more detailed explanation you shuold read our article “This Is How Concrete Pools Are Made“.
+For a more detailed explanation, you should read our article “This Is How Concrete Pools Are Made“.

-These two materials then are really the same thing, it is just when the water is added.
-If the concrete comes in a cement truck, with the water already added, it is shotcrete.
-But if the water is added upon the time of installation, it is called gunite.
+Both gunite and shotcrete are concrete, which you apply by spraying.
+The ingredients are the same in both mixes.
+The difference is just when the water is added.
+If the concrete comes in a concrete mixer truck, already mixed with water, it’s shotcrete.
+If the water is added upon the time of the application, it’s shotcrete.

 Waiting Times: Concrete And Plaster

 After your concrete has been poured, it must be watered even though it is not a plant.
 Below is a great demonstration of watering the concrete.

 The reason this is done is to slow the curing process down.
 Slowing it down helps to prevent cracks in the concrete, keeps the concrete glued to the steel reinforcements, and prevents shrinkage.